What Is Personal Leadership To You?

 I coach for personal leadership.
 I work with people who want to be leaders in their own lives.

-Leaders are those who know where they are going and who are on a path that will take them there.
+Leaders are those who know where they are going and are on a path that will take them there.
 Where they are going inspires them, it gets them out of bed in the morning, it lights up their days, and it keeps them going when the going gets really crappy.
-People who are leaders in their own lives, bring others with them—friends, family, and colleagues become engaged and excited about where the leader is going and what they want to accomplish.
+People who are leaders in their own lives, bring others with them—friends, family, and colleagues become engaged and excited about where the leader is going and what it is they want to accomplish.

 If your life feels rudderless; if the winds of circumstance blow you capriciously about; if your life feels dead, drab, dull; or if you are ready for new projects, new challenges, and to reach for a higher bar but don’t know what the project or challenge is—bringing leadership to your life will make a difference.